hoppula/react-firebase-web/README.md

 ### Download

 &lt;Download/&gt; allows you to get download url for provided Firebase Storage reference.
-Given `children` render function receives object with `url` property.
+Given `children` render function receives an object with `url` property.

 If you set `metadata` prop as true, provided object will also include `metadata` object, which includes file metadata, such as `contentType`.